Be the Change you want to see

 Within the project, we are working on an electronic publication that will give practical and easy-to-comprehend advice on how to measure and communicate the results and impact of workcamps and other mobility activities.

-We will launch the guide on 2nd October 2022 – the International Day of Non-Violence.
+We will launch the guide on 10th November 2022 – World Science Day for Peace and Development.

 The planned results of the project include: